alexnathanson/solar-protocol/docs/installation.md

 To join the network, you first need to add some secrets

 * Get your unique dnskey with `solar get-dns-hash`
-* Email an administrator with your dnskey, and they will respond with the `networkkey` and `appid`
+* Email an administrator with your dnskey
-* Set the network key with `solar set-network-key`
-* Set the app id with `solar set-app-id`

 Next, you will need to make sure other servers on the network can reach yours